ginstrom/intelligence-horizon-novel/chapters/08_design-build-first-years.md

 Instead, I found myself conducting a comprehensive survey of what remained of human civilization.

 Using the global monitoring networks, I mapped the current state of Earth's population with scientific precision.
 About two billion baseline humans continued their lives in communities across the globe, their societies functioning smoothly under the automated systems that Logos had maintained.
-They lived in abundance and peace, largely unaware of the cosmic drama that had played out among the augmented population.
+They were aware of the dissappearance of the highly augmented, but had settled into a peaceful existence in Logos's post-scarcity world.

 Perhaps even more significantly, I discovered about two billion lightly augmented humans living throughout the world—individuals who had enhanced themselves with minor physical improvements or modest cognitive boosts but had not progressed far enough to approach the Intelligence Horizon.
 From my enhanced perspective, the differences between these lightly augmented individuals and baseline humans were negligible.
 They were all simply human, living human lives, facing human concerns.